French caterer Elior to acquire Derichebourg's Multiservices division

 Dec 20 (Reuters) - French caterer Elior Group ELIOR.PA announced on Tuesday it will acquire its biggest shareholder Derichebourg's DBG.PA Multiservices division (DMS), a tie-up that will lead to consolidated 2021-2022 revenue of 5.23 billion euros ($5.54 billion) and approximately 134,000 employees.

-Under a memorandum of understanding (MoU) signed by the groups, Elior would acquire DMS in exchange for new Elior shares issued to Derichebourg at 5.65 euros per share, representing a premium of 119%, and increasing Derichebourg ownership to 48.4%.
+Under a memorandum of understanding (MoU) signed by the groups, Elior would acquire DMS in exchange for new Elior shares issued to Derichebourg at 5.65 euros per share, representing a premium of 119% or 128%, to the last trading day and the one-month average share price prior to rumours.

 The acquisition has significant potential value creation with at least 30 million euros in run-rate EBITDA synergies and a double-digit positive impact on EPS as soon as FY 2024, Elior said in a statement.